Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 ![Debug](.img/../img/debug.png)

-After another build finishes you should see Harman Air splash screen, then Moonshine IDE will launch and pause stepping into the breakpoint.
+Moonshine IDE will launch and pause, stepping into the breakpoint.